EdwinMLara/SAI/README.md

 ## Structure

 `Client` Contains the frontend of the SAI system, including UI components and client-side logic.
 `Backend` Contains the backend logic for the SAI system, including API endpoints, database connections, and business logic.
-`Shared` Contains code and utilities shared between the client and server, such as constants, types, and helper functions.

 ## Node Version